-When you are referred for counseling, you may be referred to a psychiatrist, psychologist, social worker, psychiatric nurse practitioner, or licensed mental health counselor.
+You have many options when seeking a counselor, and the typical referrals are to a psychiatrist, psychologist, social worker, psychiatric nurse practitioner, or licensed mental health counselor.
 All of these professionals are also referred to as therapists and are trained to understand feelings and behaviors and know ways to help people through difficult times.
 There are counselors in all the following disciplines who work with teenagers:

-- Psychiatrist- a medical doctor (M.D.) who has graduated from medical school, with extra training in psychiatry.
+- Psychiatrists: medical doctors (M.D.) who have graduated from medical school, with extra training in psychiatry.
 A psychiatrist provides counseling and also can prescribe medications that can help depression, anxiety and other problems.

-- Psychologist- has graduated from college and graduate school and has the degree Ph.D., Psy.D., or Ed.D.
-A psychologist provides counseling and can also do special testing to understand certain problems such as learning disabilities.
+- Psychologists: have graduated from college and graduate school and have the degree Ph.D., Psy.D., or Ed.D.
+A psychologist provides counseling and can also do special testing to understand certain problems such as learning or developmental disabilities.

-- Social Worker- a therapist who has graduated from college and graduate school, where she/he studied counseling.
+- Social Workers: are therapists who have graduated from college and graduate school, where she/he studied advanced clinical counseling.
 A social worker has the degree M.S.W. and the certification LCSW or LICSW.
 She/he provides individual and family counseling, often has a special understanding of how families work and may be able to connect people with services in their communities.

-- Mental health counselor (LMHC)- has graduated from college and graduate school and is a licensed therapist who has special advanced training in counseling.
-Mental health counselors are often individual therapists or marriage and family counselors.
+- Licensced mental health counselors (LMHC): have graduated from college and graduate school and are licensed therapists with special advanced training in counseling.
+LMHC's are often individual therapists or marriage and family counselors.

 What will happen when I decide to talk with a counselor?

 Before you make an appointment with a specific counselor, you or your parents should check with the "behavioral medicine" office of your health insurance.
 By law ALL insurance policies must offer insurance for counseling, but the policies and what is covered varies between insurance companies.
 Be sure to ask about possible mental health deductibles and your co-pay, and how many sessions will be covered.
-It may feel uncomfortable or too much work to make these calls.
-Try not to let it get in the way of you starting counseling.
+It may feel uncomfortable or too much work to make this call, but try not to let it get in the way of you starting counseling.

 What should I expect from counseling?

 When you start talking with a counselor you should expect to meet with one person who will get to know you pretty well.
 Sometimes you will talk about serious things and sometimes less important things: this is how you begin to build a relationship.
-Most counselors understand that it takes a lot of courage to go into counseling and often takes time to get used to talking and sharing in counseling!
-It's hard to tell on the first session if you feel comfortable enough to discuss all the things that are important to you.
-Try to give the counselor a chance.
-If after a few visits you still don't feel okay about talking with the counselor, you should tell the person who made the referral.
-Most likely you will have a chance to choose another counselor.
+Most counselors understand that it takes a lot of courage to begin counseling and often takes time to get used to talking and sharing.
+It's usually hard to tell on the first session if you feel comfortable enough to discuss all the things that are important to you.
+Try to give yourself and the counselor a chance.
+If after a few visits you still don't feel okay about talking with the counselor, you should discuss this with the person who made the referral.
+Most likely you'll have a chance to choose another counselor.
 This is fine!
 It might take a few tries to find a counselor that you like and whom you feel you can communicate with, but don't give up.
-Since you will be talking about sensitive issues, you deserve to feel totally safe and comfortable with the counselor you choose.
+Since you'll be talking about sensitive issues, you deserve to feel totally safe and comfortable with the counselor you choose.

 What kinds of questions will the therapist/counselor ask me?

 At the first visit, the counselor may ask you many questions about your life and how you've been feeling during the past year.
 You will also be asked about your family, your family history and the things which you feel are important for the therapist to know about you.
 He/she may want you to bring your parent(s) or guardian(s) with you on the first visit.
 The type of help you are offered by your counselor will depend on what you tell them and the kind of relationship that you develop.
 Teenagers sometimes bring their family members or other significant people to some of their counseling sessions to help improve communication in those relationships.
-Other times, teens may want the time all alone with their therapist to explore feelings without their parents in the conversation.
+Other times, teens may want the time all alone with their therapist to explore feelings and issues without their parents in the conversation.
 The parameters or limits are set by you and your therapist.